bassdeveloper/aui/README.md

-### Project no longer maintained
+### Project maintained by Rishabh Chakrabarti

-# Archlinux U Install
+# Archlinux 'Ultimate' Install

+- Objective : To create a shell script for automating the installation of Arch linux on a particular system.
-Install and configure archlinux has never been easier!
+- Installing and configuring Arch-linux has never been easier!

-You can try it first with a `virtualbox`
+- You can try it first with Oracle Virtualbox.

 ## Prerequisites

-- A working internet connection
+- A working internet connection, preferably LAN.
 - Logged in as 'root'

 ## How to get it
 ### With git